Pixelverk/VunderCms/readme.md

 5. Convert each .html in /layouts into .php pages, adding asset(), block() and page() tags as needed
 6. Make sure to include the global Wcms instance in each layout file, ```<?php global $Wcms ?>```

+An editable part of a layout is created by calling Wcms->block().

-The editable block() tags take two arguments, name and default string, like this;
+There are two arguments, the block name and some optional default content, like this;

 ```<?= $Wcms->block('testingbuttons', '<div class="mt-8"> <a href="#" class="btn-custom">Get Started</a> </div>'); ?>```